-Out of FIFA’s 211 members, a number of associations have recent or current experience of normalisation committee intervention – Kuwait, Guinea, Guatemala, Greece, Argentina, Thailand, Mali and Benin to name a few.
-In the last two months, normalisation committees have been appointed in Ghana1 and Uruguay2 and the mandate of the Cameroonian Football Association’s normalisation committee has been extended from February 2018 to 16 December 20183.
+Out of FIFA’s 211 members, a significant number of associations have recent or current experience of normalisation committee intervention – Kuwait, Guinea, Guatemala, Greece, Argentina, Thailand, Mali and Benin to name a few.
+Since the date on which this article was first published, normalisation committees have been established in Madagascar, the Dominican Republic, Egypt, Comoros, Iraq, Pakistan, Venezuela, Namibia and Trinidad and Tobago, with the latter the focus of much media attention in the past few months.

 In light of this, this article analyses the role of FIFA’s normalisation committees.
 Specifically, it looks at:

 - What happens if there are disputes, including a case study on the Trinidad and Tobago Football Association

 - Key examples of normalisation committees